GoogleCloudPlatform/cluster-toolkit/community/examples/apptainer/demos/openfoam/README.md

 simulation portion of the demo.
 You will also use the `ingestion` technique to pull the standard [kitware/paraview](https://hub.docker.com/r/kitware/paraview) image from [Docker Hub](https://hub.docker.com/), transform it into a SIF image, and store it in [Artifact Registry](https://cloud.google.com/artifact-registry).

+### Before you begin
+This demonstration assumes you have access to an [Artifact Registry](https://cloud.google.com/artifact-registry) repository and that you have set up the Apptainer custom build step.
+See [this section](../../README.md#before-you-begin) for details.

 ## Containers

 You will use [Cloud Build](https://cloud.google.com/build?hl=en) to build four containers as part of this demonstration